-- The above deadlines are all calculated from your start date, which is specified on your Offer Letter. - Tuition fees are payable up to the date of thesis submission. - Students who do not submit their final thesis by their expected submission date must request permission to submit after this date and this must be supported by your supervisory team. - Examination arrangements must be approved before the thesis can be submitted. - Examination (viva voce examination) will usually take place within 2-3 months of submission. - While a student would be unwise to submit the thesis for examination against the advice of the supervisors, it is her/his right to do so.
+- Students who do not submit their final thesis by their expected submission date must request permission to submit after this date and this must be supported by your supervisory team. - Examination arrangements must be approved before the thesis can be submitted. - Examination (viva voce examination) will usually take place within 2-3 months of submission. - While a student would be unwise to submit the thesis for examination against the advice of the supervisors, it is her/his right to do so.
 Equally, students must not assume that a supervisor's agreement to the submission of a thesis guarantees the award of the degree.

-Please consult your Key Admin Contact for deadlines relating to Professional Doctorates.
+Please consult your Course Leader for deadlines relating to Professional Doctorates.